UAE Student Visa: Residence Visa, Emirates ID and Working While You Study

 How the Procedure Works

-The total duration is 4–6 weeks.
+The whole process takes 4–6 weeks.
 Government fees are 3,000–4,500 dirhams (around 820–1,225 dollars).
-The process can be sped up for an additional fee — the entry permit is then issued in 7–10 working days.
+It can be sped up for an additional fee, with the entry permit then issued in 7–10 working days.

 Working While You Study